-- The more general outdoor activities that you can enjoy around Hilo, but also at other places on the Big Island.
+- A list of outdoor activities that you can enjoy around Hilo, but also at other places on the Big Island.

-- Activities and attraction that are specific to Hilo.
+- Local activities and attraction that are specific to Hilo.
 Think of museums, waterfalls, farmers markets or the local brewery.

 Activities and Attractions in Hilo

-The 422 ft tall ‘Akaka falls are part of the ‘Akaka falls state park, north of Hilo, and are one of the most famous waterfalls on the Big Island.
+The 422 ft tall ‘Akaka falls are part of the ‘Akaka falls state park, a few miles north of Hilo.
+These are the most famous waterfalls on the Big Island and very accessible through a short hike.
 Read more about the ‘Akaka Falls.

 The Rainbow Falls within Hilo are a perfect place to visit early in the morning for a picnic or perhaps even before breakfast.
 It falls over a lava-cave that is home to the ancient Hawaiian goddess Hina, the goddess of the moon.
 Read more about the Rainbow Falls.